Cricket Bat Care & Maintenance

 IN CASE OF DAMAGE

-Should your bat suffer damage please remove it from play straight away and consult Fantail Cricket or cricket specialist for repair.
-Damage should be fixed straight away without continuing to play.
-Should this be a warranty circumstance it must go through our normal warranty claim procedures as listed above.
-Fantail will not be responsible for reimbursement of monies for repairs undertaken without our prior instruction.
+Should your bat suffer damage, please remove it from play immediately and consult Fantail Cricket or a cricket specialist for repair.
+Damage should be fixed immediately without continuing to play.

 STORAGE

-Please ensure you store your bat correctly especially in the offseason.
-We recommend that you store your bat in a cool dry area from excessive temperature changes.
-Your Fantail bat should not be left in warm areas e.g. in front of heaters, in-car boots etc as this may promote drying out or warping of the wood.
-This may lead to further problems.
+Please ensure you store your bat correctly, especially in the offseason.
+We recommend that you store your bat in a cool, dry area away from excessive temperature changes.
+Your Fantail bat should not be left in warm areas, e.g., in front of heaters, in-car boots, etc., as this may promote drying out or warping of the wood, which may lead to further problems.

 WARRANTY

-Should you believe a warranty claim to be necessary, the product must be returned to us for inspection.
-Proof of purchase is required to be provided for any claim to be valid.
+Should you believe a warranty claim necessary, the product must be returned to us for inspection.
+Proof of purchase is required for any claim to be valid.

 The warranty period does NOT include the following;

-• Bats used against bowling machines are not returnable as these especially damage cricket bats.
+- Bats used against bowling machines are not returnable as these machines especially damage them.